 It’s also important to comply with international labor regulations.
 Different countries have their own employee protections, holidays, and laws, so keeping track of them all may become a headache.

-In that case, a global compliance partner can help you easily manage your team.
+In that case, an employer of record (EOR) can help you easily build and manage your team.

 Partnering with an EOR like Velocity Global makes it easy to build and manage a distributed workforce.
 Whether you’re hiring talent across state lines or international borders, an EOR helps you compliantly hire, pay, and manage anyone, anywhere.